 Marathon Health is on a mission to transform 1 million lives by 2024.
 While it sounds like a tall order, we enjoy a challenge almost as much as we like helping people live healthier lives.
 The Quadruple Aim, a framework for how Marathon Health operates, fuels this mission by focusing on four areas:

-3. Improving health outcomes
+3. Improve health outcomes

-4. Lowering healthcare costs
+4. Reduce healthcare costs

 The Quadruple Aim guides everything we do, from hiring and training new ambassadors to hosting flu shot clinics or following up with patients who have chronic health conditions.
 Read on for real-life examples of the Quadruple Aim in action.